bringbackourneighbours/bringbackourneighbours/architecture/architecture.md

 We have to focus mainly on 4 groups of people, who's needs will influence the way we set up this project:
 - Affected: People using the content and who are themselves in danger of a deportation and want to inform themselves
 - Editors: Volunteers, who create and update and translate the content
-- Programmers: Volunteers who design and implement the software/systems that will provide the content
+- Developers Volunteers who design and implement the software/systems that will provide the content
 - Supporters: People who do counselling or political organising and try to inform Affected People with the help of the content.